 Lacey, Rodney, and Lisa E. Cohen.
-Forthcoming.
+2016.
 “Using Qualitative Comparative Analysis (QCA) as descriptive numerical Method in support of Narrative Methods.”
 In Kimberly D. Elsbach and Roderick M. Kramer (Eds.)
 Handbook of Innovative Qualitative Research Methods: Pathways to Cool Ideas and Interesting Papers.

 Banks, Cristina G. and Cohen, Lisa.
 2004.
 “Wage and hour litigation: I-O psychology’s new frontier.”
 In F.J.
 Landy (Ed), Employment Discrimination Litigation.
 Jossey- Bass/Pfeiffer.

 Cohen, Lisa E., and Barry M. Staw.
 1998. “‘Fun’s over.
 Fact checkers are here’: A Case study of institutionalized dissent in the magazine publishing industry.”
 Advances in Qualitative Organizational Research, 1: 100-135.

 2016-2021: Desautels Faculty Fellow

 013: Best paper award from the Administrative Sciences Association of Canada OT division (with Heather Haveman)